GishB/GeneralPurposeChatBot/README.md

  ## How to Start?

 **Developer guide**
    1. You have to define API credentials for Telegram and YandexAPI at **.env** file!
-As well you will have to fill chromadb COLLECTION_NAME.
+As well to feed data into chromadb COLLECTION_NAME.
    2. `` git clone https://github.com/GishB/GeneralPurposeTelegramBOT ``
    3. `` pip install -e .``
    4. `` sudo docker run -d -p 6379:6379 redis/redis-stack:latest``